mutantQ/mutantq.github.io/_posts/2023-01-01-deep-learning-intro-en.md

 ---

+*This work has not been AI-generated.*

-This is a 14-day comprehensive course for learning the fundamentals of deep learning systematically.
+This is a 14-day comprehensive course for learning the fundamentals of deep learning.

 # Week 1